 Morphine is used to suppress the person’s breathing.
 Increased levels of morphine shut down the kidneys.
 I saw people grabbing tissues to try to catch drool or throw up.
 The taste of the liquid is so bitter the workers give people things like chocolate or apple juice to try to settle their stomachs.
 People start coughing and are asking for water.
 Eventually, the person goes into a deep sleep, the breathing stops, and then the heart and they’re dead.
 45 minutes is the shortest amount of time it takes to complete the process.
 The process can take up to 48 hours or more depending on the person’s immune system.
 For one person I read about, the process took an entire week!
 I saw loved ones crying as they watched their loved one slowly die.
 It’s horrible!

-If that’s not enough for you, often they market assisted suicide as a peaceful death.
-However, an article titled “Assisted suicide cannot promise you a peaceful or painless death,” by Lani Candelora, indicates that’s not true!
+If that’s not enough for you, here’s a list of side effects that can happen during the process of assisted suicide.
+While the media often markets assisted suicide as a painless and peaceful death, an article titled, “Assisted suicide cannot promise you a peaceful or painless death,” by Lani Candelora, indicates that’s not true!
 “It can include gasping, muscle spasms, nausea, vomiting, panic, confusion, failure to produce unconsciousness, waking from unconsciousness, and a failure to cause death.

 Even assisted suicide advocate, Cynthia Barret, slipped up and discussed with the press a failed assisted suicide case where the patient was taken to a Portland ER and revived.”